Sign Up for a Free Account

 Overview

-Parasomnias are common undesirable physical events or experiences during entry into sleep, within sleep, or during arousals from sleep.
-Parasomnias are due to inappropriate activation of the cognitive process or physiological systems, such as the motor or autonomic nervous system.
-For this reason, parasomnias are conditions constituting a window into brain function during sleep.
+Parasomnias are common undesirable physical events or experiences during entry into sleep, within sleep, or during arousals from sleep due to inappropriate activation of the cognitive process or physiological systems, such as the motor or autonomic nervous system.
 When episodes are frequent, they can result in sleep disruption and injuries, with adverse health or psychosocial consequences for the patients, bed partners, or both.
-It is, thus, necessary for clinicians to recognize, evaluate, and manage these sleep disorders.
-Parasomnias may occur during non-rapid eye movement sleep, rapid eye movement sleep, or during the sleep-wake transition.
-REM-related parasomnias include REM sleep behavior disorder, recurrent isolated sleep paralysis, and nightmare disorder.
+According to the International Classification of Sleep Disorders (ICSD-3-TR), parasomnias are divided into four categories: (1) NREM-related parasomnias, including disorders of arousal (confusional arousals, sleep terror, and sleepwalking) and sleep-related eating disorder; (2) REM-related parasomnias, including nightmare disorder, recurrent isolated sleep paralysis, and REM sleep behavior disorder; (3) other parasomnias, including exploding head syndrome, sleep-related hallucinations, sleep-related urologic dysfunction, parasomnia unspecified, parasomnia due to a medication or substance, and parasomnia due to a medical disorder; and (4) isolated symptoms and normal variants, including sleep talking (01).
 In this article, the authors describe the characteristics of REM-related parasomnias, suggesting the key points for a decisive diagnostic workup.

 Key points